GaureeshAnvekar/parallel_pdf_creation/README.md

-With this tool, we can concurrently spawn multiple threads creating pdf records from a pandas dataframe.
+A tool for Data Analysts/Business Analysts.
+With this, spawn multiple threads creating pdf records from multiple pandas dataframe.

 ## Installation